Managing Your Network

 Stopping and Starting Nodes

-Use this command to pause all consensus nodes without destroying the deployment:
+Pause the consensus node(s) without destroying the deployment:

 solo consensus node stop --deployment <deployment-name>